 Entered prescription and clinical trial materials manufacturing by acquiring 48 percent ownership of Global Pharm Inc. The facility, later renamed Toronto York Mills Operations, had U.S. FDA-approved manufacturing capabilities and was formerly owned by Upjohn of Canada.

 Added facility in Burlington, Canada, later renamed Burlington Century Operations.

-May– Changed company name to Patheon Inc. (Stock symbol: PTI).
+Became publicly traded company on the Toronto Stock Exchange and changed company name to Patheon Inc. (Stock symbol: PTI).

 Began providing pharmaceutical manufacturing services to the U.S. market, capitalizing on the North American Free Trade Agreement (NAFTA).